 Description

-Use private endpoints for your Azure Storage accounts to allow clients and services to securely access data located over a network via an encrypted Private Link.
-To do this, the private endpoint uses an IP address from the VNet for each service.
-Network traffic between disparate services securely traverses encrypted over the VNet.
-This VNet can also link addressing space, extending your network and accessing resources on it.
-Similarly, it can be a tunnel through public networks to connect remote infrastructures together.
-This creates further security through segmenting network traffic and preventing outside sources from accessing it.
+Use private endpoints for your Azure Storage accounts to allow clients and services to securely access data over an encrypted Private Link.
+The private endpoint uses an IP address from the VNet for each service.
+Network traffic between services traverses the VNet and is encrypted in transit.
+This VNet can also link address space, extending your network and accessing resources on it.
+It can also act as a tunnel through public networks to connect remote infrastructure.
+This creates additional security by segmenting network traffic and preventing outside sources from accessing it.

 Securing traffic between services through encryption protects the data from easy interception and reading.